-Six best iPhone bike mounts to hold your smartphone while you ride
+These choice iPhone bike mounts hold your phone so you don't have to

 - Price: $70

-Quad Lock has a bike kit available for every iteration of the iPhone after the iPhone 4.
-Each kit can be attached to either the stem of your bike or the handlebars, but it’ll keep the phone steady regardless of where you put it using the bundled mounting o-rings and zip ties.
-The best thing about the Quad Lock, though, is that it comes with a case, and while it’s meant to attach your smartphone to the mount, it also doubles as a protective case when it isn’t affixed to your bike.
-The Quad Lock Poncho is even better, and serves as a weather-resistant cover that’ll keep your phone dry in the rain and dirt-free if you find yourself somewhere that isn’t paved over.
-If you’re already using a screen protector, however, the poncho may interfere with your touch screen, so be prepared to go without it if it does.
+Quad Lock has a bike kit available for every iteration of the iPhone after the iPhone 4 and even offers Quad Lock cases for the iPhone 8 and 8 Plus.
+Each kit attaches to either the stem of a bike or its handlebars and keeps the phone steady regardless of where it’s placed, thanks to the bundled mounting o-rings and zip ties.
+The Quad Lock’s best feature, though, is it companion case that not only attaches a smartphone to the mount but doubles as a protective case.
+The Quad Lock Poncho is even better, serving as a weather-resistant cover that keeps phones dry in the rain and dirt-free.
+If a phone uses a screen protector, however, the poncho may interfere with its touchscreen.

 Buy one now from: